Charity (?)1

 Citations

-2. [S205] Ancestry.com, online www.ancestry.com, Ancestry World Tree; references birth records in Prince George Parish, Montgomery Co., MD.
+2. [S205] Ancestry World Tree; references birth records in Prince George Parish, Montgomery Co., MD, viewed at ancestry.com (www.ancestry.com).

-3. [S205] Ancestry.com, online www.ancestry.com, Ancestry World Tree; references gravestone in Parker-Moore Cemetery, Muncie, IN.
+3. [S205] Ancestry World Tree; references gravestone in Parker-Moore Cemetery, Muncie, IN, viewed at ancestry.com (www.ancestry.com).

-4. [S205] Ancestry.com, online www.ancestry.com, Ancestry World Tree; references Jesse Wilcoxon Family Bible, belonging to the George Waldsmith family of Indianapolis, Indiana, copied by Joan Wilcoxon Friesel.
+4. [S205] Ancestry World Tree; references Jesse Wilcoxon Family Bible, belonging to the George Waldsmith family of Indianapolis, Indiana, copied by Joan Wilcoxon Friesel., viewed at ancestry.com (www.ancestry.com).

 Charlotte Wilcoxon1